qewer33/queitite/REFERENCE.md

 #### Use

 The `use` statement makes it possible to import scripts inside other scripts.
 It expects an Str after the keyword as the path of the script to be loaded.
-When loading a script, the interpreter first interprets the script to be loaded and then loads everything in the resulting global environment of the script (variable, function and object declarations) to the global environment of the current script.
+When loading a script, the interpreter first interprets the script to be loaded and then loads everything in the resulting global environment of the script (variables, functions and object declarations) to the global environment of the current script.

 ```rb
 # other.qte